CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 ### Task 3: Get started – Publish the report

-In this task you will setup the environment for the lab by creating a dataset.
+In this task you will setup the environment for the lab by creating a Semantic model.

 **Important**: If you have already published the report in the **Design a Report in Power BI Desktop, Part 2** lab, continue from the next task.